Avril-Cui/seal-backend/assignments/AS6 - User Testing/user_test_2.md

 The fourth issue is that the Stats page was mostly intuitive, but ambiguous terminology created friction.
 She understood most of the stats correctly, however she thought rejection rate meant the percentage of items she rejected from her own cart (which we defined as the percentage of items other users rejected under her cart).

 The user found the app intuitive after a short adjustment period and liked its visual clarity and simplicity.
 However, her early confusion around naming, navigation, the extension, and interpreting community-related features suggests that initial onboarding, terminology, and in-context guidance need to be strengthened for first-time users to easily grasp the platform’s purpose and functionality.
+So overall, the user liked the product, but thinks it would be better to have more instructions in the website.

 # Flaws / Opportunities for Growth
 ## Terminology and Navigation Are Not Immediately Understandable